Population-scale dietary interests during the COVID-19 pandemic: Abstract

 \section{Abstract}

-The SARS-CoV-2 virus has altered people's lives around the world, not only through the coronavirus disease (\covid) it causes, but also through unprecedented non\hyp pharmaceutical interventions such as full-scale national lockdowns.
-Here we document population-wide shifts in dietary interests in 12 countries in 2020, as revealed through timeseries of Google search volumes.
-We find that during the first wave of the \covid pandemic there was an overall surge in food interest, larger and longer-lasting than the surge during typical end-of-year holidays.
-The changes were strongly associated with population-wide mobility patterns.
-Using a quasi-experimental regression discontinuity design, we estimate that the shock of decreased mobility manifested as a drastic increase in interest in consuming food at home, with interest in recipes and related entities increasing by 90\% on average across countries, and a corresponding decrease in consuming food outside of home, with the interest in restaurants decreasing by 54\% on average.
-We find that, in addition to the volume of searched foods, the nature of searched foods also changed.
-The most drastic (up to threefold) increases occurred for calorie-dense carbohydrate-based foods such as pastries, bakery products, bread, pies, and desserts.
-In terms of the relative share (rather than absolute volume) of search interest, the most prominent increases occurred for carbohydrate-based foods, whereas the share of interest in other food categories on average remained robust.
-The observed shifts in dietary interests have the potential to affect food consumption and health outcomes of people worldwide.
-These findings can inform governmental and organizational decisions regarding measures to mitigate the effects of the \covid pandemic on diet and nutrition, and thus on population health.
-They provide an informed starting point for future studies aiming to understand populations' evolving dietary behaviors in times of a global pandemic.
+The SARS-CoV-2 virus has altered people's lives around the world.
+Here we document population-wide shifts in dietary interests in 18 countries in 2020, as revealed through time series of Google search volumes.
+We find that during the first wave of the \covid pandemic there was an overall surge in food interest, larger and longer-lasting than the surge during typical end-of-year holidays in Western countries.
+The shock of decreased mobility manifested as a drastic increase in interest in consuming food at home and a corresponding decrease in consuming food outside of home.
+The largest (up to threefold) increases occurred for calorie-dense carbohydrate-based foods such as pastries, bakery products, bread, and pies.
+The observed shifts in dietary interests have the potential to globally affect food consumption and health outcomes.
+These findings can inform governmental and organizational decisions regarding measures to mitigate the effects of the \covid pandemic on diet and nutrition.